josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs-are-bullshit.md

 Nothing personal.

 Please know: this decision was very hard.
 Awful, really.
-I know we all feel just terrible for the people who've set off on the life boats, as we should, but…really, do spare a thought for us, too.
-We've had a rough of it go here, also.
+I know we all feel just terrible for the people who've set off on the life boats, as we should, but…really, do spare a thought for us, as well.
+We've had a rough of it go here, too.

 Hard times all around.